ten-protocol/go-ten/design/wallet_extension.md

     * Hardware wallets that do not offer a decryption capability
     * MetaMask, for which the keys are only available when running in the browser
   * Restarting the wallet extension does not require existing viewing keys to be regenerated
+  * Existing viewing keys are automatically resubmitted if the network is restarted
+  * Multiple wallet extensions can run in parallel, with separate sets of viewing keys and optionally connected to separate hosts
 * Some tooling (e.g. MetaMask) does not set the `from` field in `eth_call` requests.
 For any received `eth_call` request, it is acceptable for the wallet extension to set the `from` field programmatically (e.g. to enable encryption of the response)